-Seasonal Eating: Cranberries
+Seasonal Eating – Cranberries

 November is the perfect time to highlight cranberries’ health benefits.
-Thanksgiving is the one time of the year that cranberries get placed on most American tables.
+Thanksgiving is the one time of the year they get placed on most American tables.
 In fact, 20% of the cranberry harvest is eaten on Thanksgiving.
 Part of the reason for the bowl of sauce and turkey is that the cranberry is native to North America.

 When the Pilgrims arrived in Massachusetts, cranberries were being harvested by the Wampanoag tribe for food and dye.
-It is unknown what foods were eaten on the first Thanksgiving in 1621, but cranberries were on the table.
+It is unknown what foods were eaten on the first Thanksgiving in 1621, but they were on the table.
 It may have been in the form of pemmican, a dish made with dried meat, tallow, and berries if served.

 Cranberry sauce came years later when sugar was more readily available.
 The first recipe appeared in print in 1796.
 Canned cranberry came in 1912 when Ocean Spray began cooking down imperfect or damaged fruit by modern harvesting techniques.

 For health benefits, cranberries are associated with urinary tract infections.
 This is because compounds in these berries help prevent bacteria, especially E. coli, from being able to stick to the urinary lining.
 Other conditions benefit from eating cranberry.
 They are heart-healthy food.